Macmillan Publishers: 21st century

 In 2012, parent company Holtzbrinck reorganized; Macmillan's consumer publishing operations in the US were now led by John Turner Sargent from New York City.

 In 2018, Pan Macmillan announced it would move from its current location in King's Cross to a "larger and distinctive" new eight-storey headquarters in London's Clerkenwell.

-In November 2019, Macmillan Publishers announced that libraries would be able to buy only one copy of e-books for the first eight weeks after publication, in an effort to boost sales by creating long waits for borrowers at large library systems.
+In November 2019, Macmillan Publishers announced that libraries would be able to buy only one copy of their e-books for the first eight weeks after publication, in an effort to boost sales by creating long waits for borrowers at large library systems.
 This prompted complaints and some libraries boycotted the company; the policy was reversed in March 2020.

 In 2020, Pan Macmillan was named Publisher of the Year at the British Book Awards for the third time in six years.

-In September 2020, Macmillan announced that CEO John Sargent will be leaving at the end of the year due to "a disagreement regarding the direction of Macmillan."
+In September 2020, Macmillan announced that CEO John Sargent would be leaving at the end of the year due to "a disagreement regarding the direction of Macmillan."
 According to Holtzbrinck spokesperson Erin Coffey, the decision was made by Stefan von Holtzbrinck, CEO of the Holtzbrinck group.

 In September 2021, it was announced that Joanna Prior would succeed Anthony Forbes-Watson as CEO of Pan Macmillan in the UK, described by Publishing Perspectives magazine as "a major move for women in book publishing leadership."
-In an interview with The Bookseller magazine in October 2023, Prior said “Women have proved they are more than capable of running publishing companies.
+In an interview with The Bookseller magazine in October 2023, Prior said, "Women have proved they are more than capable of running publishing companies.
 I feel it is entirely right and appropriate that these senior seats should be taken by women.
-I hope to bring the women up behind me.”
+I hope to bring the women up behind me."

-In 2022 it was announced that Jon Yaged would become CEO of Macmillan Publishers in the US, replacing Don Weisberg.
+In 2022, it was announced that Jon Yaged would become CEO of Macmillan Publishers in the US, replacing Don Weisberg.

-In 2023, Pan Macmillan acquired business books publisher Harriman House.
-Harriman House was founded by Philip Jenks and Stephen Eckett in 1992.
+In 2023, Pan Macmillan acquired business books publisher Harriman House, which had been founded by Philip Jenks and Stephen Eckett in 1992.

+In May 2026, major publishers including Macmillan sued Meta Platforms, alleging that Meta used their books and journal articles, without their permission, to train Llama, its large language model.